 A ketogenic (or ‘keto’) diet is a low-carbohydrate, high-fat diet.
-Although it has benefits as a medical treatment for certain groups of people, there is little evidence to recommend it as a long-term weight loss technique for healthy people.
+While it has benefits as a medical treatment for certain groups of people, there is little evidence to support it as a long-term weight loss diet.

 What is a carbohydrate?